Lord Alfred Douglas: 1895 trials

-Naples and Paris
+Italy and Paris

 The meeting in Rouen was disapproved of by the friends and families of both men.
-During the later part of 1897, Wilde and Douglas lived together in Naples, but they separated due to financial pressures and for other personal reasons.
+During the later part of 1897, Wilde and Douglas lived together in Italy, but they separated due to financial pressures and for other personal reasons.
 Wilde spent the rest of his life mainly in Paris; Douglas returned to Britain in late 1898.
 The cohabitation period in Naples later became controversial.
 Wilde claimed Douglas had offered a home, but had no funds or ideas.
 When Douglas eventually gained funds from his late father's estate, he refused to grant Wilde a permanent allowance, although he gave him occasional sums.
 Wilde was still bankrupt when he died in 1900.
 Douglas served as chief mourner, but there was reportedly a graveside altercation between him and Robbie Ross that developed into a feud and foreshadowed the later litigation between the two former lovers of Wilde.